 Select the sinusoidal function sine or cosine, enter the values, and Click “Calculate” to find the amplitude and period of a function.

-This calculator determines the amplitude, period, phase shift, and vertical shift for a periodic sinusoidal function, such as sine (f(x)=A⋅sin(Bx−C)+D) and cosine (f(x)=A⋅cos(Bx−C)+D).
+This calculator determines the amplitude, length, phase shift, and vertical shift for a periodic sinusoidal function, including sine (f(x)=A⋅sin(Bx−C)+D) and cosine (f(x)=A⋅cos(Bx−C)+D).

-Understanding the amplitude and period is important because they help to model a sinusoidal function’s patterns over time.
+Expertise the amplitude and duration is crucial because they assist to model a sinusoidal function’s styles over time.

-Methods to determine amplitude and period are as follows:
+Methods to determine amplitude and length are as follows:

-Either its manual calculation or the use of amplitude and period calculator, these equations can be considered:
+Both its guide calculation or using amplitude and period calculator, those equations may be considered:

 \(y = A \sin\left(Bx + C\right) + D\) or \(y = A \cos\left(Bx + C\right) + D\)